-Once when I was hiking through a forest in Pitlochry I accidently stumbled across them filming season 5 on Loch Faskally!
+Once when I was hiking through a forest in Pitlochry I accidentally stumbled across them filming season 5 on Loch Faskally!

-If you’re interested in exploring Outlander locations in Scotland, Visit Scotland have a handy guide.
+If you’re interested in exploring Outlander locations in Scotland, Visit Scotland has a handy guide.

 What is Scotland famous for?

-Aside from that, Scotland is known for bagpipes, kilts, tartan, heilan’ coos, haggis, seafood, castles and its romantic history.
+Aside from that, Scotland is known for bagpipes, kilts, tartan, Heilan coos, haggis, seafood, castles and its turbulent yet romantic history.